-The California Labor Commissioner has issued FAQs on employee leave options, compensation and salary in the context of COVID-19.
-In addition, Governor Newsom issued an executive order requiring large employers to provide up to 80 hours of paid leave for food sector workers for certain COVID-19-related reasons.
-Covered workers include farm workers, grocery workers and food delivery workers, among others.
-The measure was intended to provide paid leave for employees not covered by FFCRA's paid leave provisions.
-Click here for more information.
+AB 1867 additionally codified into law Governor Newsom's executive order requiring large employers to provide up to 80 hours of paid leave for food sector workers for COVID-19-related reasons.
+Like the leave for non-food sector workers, the measure was intended to provide paid leave for employees not covered by the FFCRA's paid leave provisions.
+The order went into effect in April 2020.